neovim/neovim/docs/configuration.md

   process.

-The bulk of the configuration is the last of these, which comprises adapter-specific opions, as the Debug Adapter Protocol does not specify any standard for launch or attach configuration.
+The bulk of the configuration is the last of these, which comprises adapter-specific options, as the Debug Adapter Protocol does not specify any standard for launch or attach configuration.

-## Replacements and variables
+### Replacements and variables

 Vimspector _debug configuration_ is intended to be as general as possible, and to be committed to source control so that debugging your applications becomes a